 Phenome-wide association studies of functional genetic variants to validate drug targets (MRC PHRU)

 The China Kadoorie Biobank (CKB) is a prospective cohort of 0.5 million participants established during 2004-08, with follow-up through linkage to death registries and hospital records (www.ckbiobank.org).
 To date, there are ~40,000 deaths and ~0.9 million ICD-10 coded episodes of hospitalisation of >1300 different disease types (e.g. stroke, heart disease, cancer, diabetes, fracture, dementia, cataract and rheumatoid arthritis) recorded among CKB participants.
-Genome-wide SNP data, including 80,000 potential functional genetic variants, are available for 100,000 participants These data are complemented by blood biomarkers (e.g. metabolomics, proteomics and infections serology).
+Genome-wide SNP data, including 80,000 potential functional genetic variants, are available for 100,000 participants, and whole genome sequencing is underway for 10,000 participants.
+These data are complemented by blood biomarkers (e.g. metabolomics, proteomics and serology).

 Recent work in CKB using East-Asian specific loss-of-function variants in genes encoding cardiovascular drug targets (e.g. PLA2G7, CETP, PCSK9) demonstrates the value of large prospective biobanks for assisting drug development (JACC 2016 67:203-231; IJE 2016 45:1588-1599; JAMA Cardiol 2018 3:34-43).